wegatech/replyr/README.md

 reply-comment-12-56-01ce26dc69094af9246ea7e7ce9970aff2b81cc9@example.com

-This address will be set as the reply_to address in your outgoing email.
-When the user answers the email, the message will be sent to this unique address and Replyr will be able to handle it accordingly.
-Replyr will check for the validity of the reply email and then pass it to your custom code, which will then create a new comment.
+This address will be set as the reply_to address in the outgoing email from the rails app.
+When the user answers the email, the message will be sent to this address and Replyr will be able to handle it accordingly.
+It will check the mail for validity and then pass it to your custom code, which will then create a new comment.

 #### How do the emails get into my app?

 Replyr uses the awesome [Mailman Gem](https://github.com/titanous/mailman) to receive the reply emails.
 It can be configured to get the emails via Maildir, from a POP3- or from an IMAP-Server.
 It runs as a background daemon and observes your email directory or polls your email server for new emails.
-See the documentation of Mailman on how to set it up.
+Take a look at the documentation to find out about its features and how to set it up:

 https://github.com/titanous/mailman

 ## Requirements

-  - Ruby >= 1.9.2
+  - Ruby >= 1.9.3
-  - Rails 3 >= 3.1 or Rails 4
+  - Rails 3 >= 3.1 or Rails 4.x

 ## Installtion